How a financial plan can provide a roadmap to your future success

 1. Savings plan

 All good financial plans should include a savings plan.
 This is a plan for how much you need to set aside from your income each paycheck or each month to reach your goals.
-If you are young, you will have a longer time to save.
-However, setting aside more money while your expenses are fairly low is a smart choice.

 2. Investment plan

-A financial plan example should also include an investment plan.
-You will need to determine your investment strategy.
+But first, you must determine your investment strategy.
 If you have a long time to save, you might choose to be more aggressive with your choice of investments.
 For short-term financial goals, it might make more sense to be conservative in your choices as you build a portfolio.

 3. Income tax plan

-Your financial plan should be written in a way to maximize your tax savings.
-By taking steps throughout the year, you may be able to minimize the amount that you have to pay to the IRS.
-For example, your tax planning might include making maximum annual contributions to an IRA instead of paying more money to Uncle Sam.
+Creating an income tax plan is important for your overall financial plan.
+By taking steps throughout the year, you may be able to minimize the amount that you may owe to the IRS.
+For example, your tax planning could include contributing to a Health Savings Account (HSA) to potentially reduce your tax liability.

 4. Insurance plan